 - respiratory problems (breathing disorders)

 - traumatic brain injury

-You might find a specialist by asking your child's doctor or teacher for a referral or by checking local directories online or in your telephone book.
-State associations for speech-language pathology and audiology also maintain listings of licensed and certified therapists.
+To find a specialist, ask your child's doctor or teacher for a referral, check local directories online, or search on ASHA's website.
+State associations for speech-language pathology and audiology also keep listings of licensed and certified therapists.

-The process of overcoming a speech or language disorder can take some time and effort, so it's important that all family members be patient and understanding with the child.
+Overcoming a speech or language disorder can take time and effort.
+So it's important that all family members be patient and understanding with the child.